As 2019 will be over soon, it’s time to stop for a while and look back on what happened this year.

 - NEW FEATURE – The beta version of IPv6 support is out.

-- NEW FEATURE – Two-factor authentication login is now available.
+- NEW FEATURE – Two-factor authentication login

 - NEW FEATURE – Now, integrating BitNinja with your systems is quite easy with the brand-new REST API.